yolopotter/Main-studies/README.md

 <h3 align="center">FDF</h3>
 Fil de Fer is graphical project where MLX42 library is utilized.
 Idea is to represent given elevation map graphically with element-mesh.
 Interaction with the drawn map is also added with help of hooks.
 Basic interaction is possible like rotation, zoom, translation and z-axis scaling.
+<h3 align="center">Pipex</h3>
+Idea in Pipex is to recreate behaviour of pipe functionality from shell.
+Consepts like pipe between processes, forking, exit statuses, execution of existing scipts/programs and control of program in main process were here to be learned.